Michael J. Persons

 In May 1996 I was promoted to Judan, 10th Degree Black Belt by Grand Master Dimmick, along with Andre’ Ouellette.
 We had the distinction of being Grand Master Dimmick’s highest-ranking black belts at the time.
 Then in Jan 2002 Grand Master Dimmick also promoted Richard Post to Judan.
 We are considered to be Senior Masters of the Art in 3 Shields Kenpo.
 With this distinction, Grand Master Dimmick has allowed us to share the rank even though he is still number one.
 This is in keeping with the Yoshida history of Kenpo when there was more than one Grand Masters living at the same time even though this is not why he did it.

-In Jan 2002 Grand Master Dimmick moved to Oregon to semi-retire.
-He still teaches but said he has no more to teach me, after 42 years with one instructor.
-We continue to speak periodically and remain very close.
+Grand Master Dimmick is semi-retired.
+He still teaches and we continue to speak periodically and remain very close.